dilan-dio4/easybase-website/_posts/2020-09-15-Customizing-query-values.markdown

 ---
 #### Customizing query values is a powerful way to combine EasyBase's Visual Query Building with production code.
 <br />
-After creating an integration with a static query, developers will often want to be able customize the values in that query.
+After creating an integration with a static query, developers will often want to be able to customize the values in that query.
 These variables will often be determined at runtime.
-Custom queries can be passed into intregation requests to satisfy this requirement.
+Custom queries can be passed into integration requests to satisfy this requirement.

 Consider the collection 'Students':
 <img src="/assets/images/posts_images/customize_1.png" alt="Customizing EasyBase Query Values 1" width="100%" data-jslghtbx class="custom-lightbox" />